 1 2

-For-loops can handle more than just single-value iterations.
-They also support simultaneous iteration over multiple values.
+For-loops can handle more than just single-value iterations, also supporting simultaneous iteration over multiple values.

-We'll focus on two common scenarios: iterating over two iterable collections at the same time, and iterating over both the indices and values of a single collection.
+We'll focus on two common scenarios: simultaneously iterating over two iterable collections, and iterating over both the indices and values of a single collection.
 In each case, we'll explore how to implement the iteration using both plain for-loops and array comprehensions, highlighting the differences in syntax and use cases.

 Consider two iterable objects x and y.
-There are two main ways to combine their elements during iteration, depending on the desired outcome.
+There are two strategies for combining their elements, depending on the desired outcome.

 First, the function Iterators.product(x,y) generates all the possible combinations of elements from x and y.
-Thus, it produces a pair (x[i], y[j]), where i and j aren't necessarily equal.
+Thus, it produces a pair (x[i], y[j]), where i and j take all possible indices.
 The Iterators.product function is part of the package Iterators, imported by default in each Julia session.

-Alternatively, it's possible to iterate over all the ordered pairs of x and y.
+Alternatively, it's possible to iterate over all ordered pairs of x and y.
 This is implemented through the function zip(x,y), which provides the pair of i-th elements from x and y in the i-th iteration.
-Thus, compared to Iterators.product, it restricts the iterations (x[i], y[i]).
+Thus, compared to Iterators.product, it restricts the iterations to the pairs (x[i], y[i]).

 list1 = ["A","B"]